Reviews You Can Rely On

 The Ortovox Swisswool Piz Boè is built for the adventurer who "can't stop, won't stop" even as the snow continues to fall.
 It's the perfect layer for any activity that typically includes a stop to remove a jacket.
 Expansive stretch panels span the area under your arms and extend back onto your shoulders.
 These panels are fleece-lined on the inside and manage to retain warmth when you need it and vent when you're hard at work.
 The elongated stretch-knit cuffs are comfortable on the wrists, and the bottom side of your forearms can breathe.
 Its pockets are located along the midline of the jacket, opening in the opposite direction — so your left pocket is accessed by your right hand.
 This arrangement is not only an ideal placement for on-the-go access, but as the pockets are lined with mesh, they also make for excellent ventilation when you need even more breathability.

-The main body of the Piz Boè is very weather resistant, but the breathable panels are not.
+The main body of the Piz Boè is water resistant, but the breathable panels are not.
 This jacket is designed for high-output activities.
-It's thin and not appropriate for standing around in the cold or in precipitous weather.
-Note that it's cut smaller than other jackets, and is meant to be worn only over thin base layers.
-This fit can be limiting for some body types.
-This jacket doesn't have a dedicated stuff pocket, which we don't mind because we just wanted to keep wearing it.
-The Biz Boè succeeds in regulating body temperature when all others fail.
-From snowshoeing uphill to winter runs and cross-country skiing, the Ortovox Swisswool Pix Boè is our favorite active winter layer.
+It's thin and not appropriate for standing around in cold temperatures or during storms.
+The cut is slimmer than other models we tested and intended to be worn only over thin base layers.
+For some body types, this fit can be limiting.
+Though not as breathable, the The North Face Thermoball Eco Hoodie 2.0 is perhaps more versatile with a low-key look and a little more warmth.
+The Piz Boè also lacks a dedicated stuff pocket, which doesn't bother us because we just wanted to keep wearing it.
+This jacket succeeds in regulating body temperature when other layers fall short.
+From snowshoeing uphill to winter runs and cross-country skiing, the Ortovox Swisswool Piz Boè is our favorite active winter layer we tested.

 Read more: Ortovox Swisswool Piz Boè review